Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

 flexible than the ``QueueClient`` class introduced in the basic [QueuesGettingStarted](../QueuesGettingStarted) sample.

 Specifically, this sample introduces the ```MessagingFactory``` and the ```MessageSender``` and ```MessageReceiver``` clients that you can create from the factory.
-The advantage of using these client classses is that they work interchangeable across Queues and Topics for sending and across Queues and Subvscriptions for receiving, and therefore provide agility with regards to the messaging topology.
+The advantage of using these client classes is that they work interchangeably across Queues and Topics for sending and across Queues and Subscriptions for receiving, and therefore provide agility with regards to the messaging topology.

-If you intially choose a Queue for a communication path, but later decide to switch to a Topic with multiple subscriptions to allow further consumers to get the sender's messages, ```MessageSender``` and ```MessageReceiver``` based code can be used with that new topology without changes except for configuring different paths.
+If you initially choose a Queue for a communication path, but later decide to switch to a Topic with multiple subscriptions to allow further consumers to get the sender's messages, ```MessageSender``` and ```MessageReceiver``` based code can be used with that new topology without changes except for configuring different paths.